 See related: How to freeze your credit: A step-by-step guide

 Virtual numbers can cut your fraud risk online

 When you shop online, you can use virtual numbers, disposable credit and debit card numbers that mask your card details.
-Bank of America, Citi and Capital One offer these, and how virtual numbers work varies among card issuers.
+Bank of America, Citi and Capital One offer these.

 For example, you can set them up for a one-time online purchase, for online purchases made within a window of time or designate one number for each online retailer where you shop.